-Don’t we all have that one friend whom we secretly envy because he works for an awesome company?
-Especially since most of us mere mortals dread going to work every morning?
+Don’t we all have that one friend we secretly envy because he works for an excellent company?

-Fortunately, more managers are realizing that they want their offices to be places that make people smile and do a great job.
+Fortunately, more managers realize that they want their offices to be places that make people smile and do a great job.

 All those places that make you want to smile and do a great job?
 You bet they have a common trait.

 They check.
 That’s right, and the companies regularly evaluate how their employees feel about them and ensure that they are doing it right.

 Employee response is actually out of your hands!

 Creating a great work culture isn’t the product of a single decision.

 Often, it assumes a personality over time and many factors, big and small, go into its making.
 Sorry, but your gut feeling alone is not enough anymore.